aimcore/immos-script/README.md

 Thanks to two nice friends of immo for giving me these scripts <3.

-will be deleting this after 20-30 mins save everything while you can

 1. Will you help us how to use these scripts?
 No, i wont help how to use these scripts either figure it out yourself or cry.
 THANKS

 2. Why did you leak these scripts?
 Like i said Before cuz i feel like it and immos a bitch <3